prabhakarlab/MO2GP/tutorials/VeraFISH_Healthy_BMMC_dataset.md

 The UMAP reveals a trajectory or continuum of Healthy BMMC monocytes nuclear shapes ranging from round to elongated.
 Nuclear cells with a low aspect ratio (more round) are enriched on the left side of the UMAP, while cells with a high aspect ratio are enriched on the right side, more elongated shapes.

 ## Custom function to calculate the Enrichment (Ratio of Fold)
-To quantify the association between nuclear shape and cell state, we computed a local enrichment etric in the shape embedding space using a custom function below.
+To quantify the association between nuclear shape and cell state, we computed a local enrichment metric in the shape embedding space using a custom function below.
 Within each neighborhood, we calculated an enrichment score for a target/interest population  relative to a reference population (Classical Monocytes).

 ```python